TechCohort14/TA300-Testing-Automation/05_ExternalTestData.md

 }

 ```
-How you set up your test data will
+How you set up your test data will depend on how you will access it from your `it` statements.